Wolkabout/WolkConnect-Cpp/examples/full_feature_set/README.md

 Example Usage
 -------------

-Create a device manifest on the platform by importing `full-example-manifest.json` located in `examples/full_feature_set/`.
+Create a device on WolkAbout IoT platform by importing manifest file `full-example-manifest.json` located in `examples/full_feature_set/`
 This manifest fits `full_feature_set` example and demonstrates all the functionality of WolkConnect C++

 **Establishing connection with WolkAbout IoT platform:**